ThomasWilshaw/edlReader/README.md

 # edlReader
-A simple command line tool to convert EDL's to and from differnet formats.
+A simple command line tool to convert EDL's to and from different formats.

 Currently supports .edl